awsdocs/amazon-mwaa-user-guide/doc_source/configuring-env-variables.md

 ### Email configurations<a name="configuring-env-variables-email"></a>

-The following list shows the Airflow email notification configuration options available on the Amazon MWAA console\.
+The following list shows the Airflow email notification configuration options available on Amazon MWAA\.

+We recommend using port 587 for SMTP traffic\.
+By default, AWS blocks outbound SMTP traffic on port 25 of all Amazon EC2 instances\.
+If you want to send outbound traffic on port 25, you can [request for this restriction to be removed](https://docs.aws.amazon.com/https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/)\.

 ------
 #### [ Airflow v1\.10\.12 ]